1 medium yellow or white onion, chopped (about 2 cups)

 1 medium yam, peeled and chopped (about 1 ½ cups)

-1 medium white potato, peeled and diced
+1 medium white potato, peeled and chopped (about 1 ½ cups)

 Potatoes: Yukon Gold potatoes are my favorite to use in this soup since they are so naturally buttery and creamy, but any kind of white potato can be used.
 Same for yams: any type or sweet potato can be used.
 I like to peel my potatoes for this soup, but you may also leave the skins on.